ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 {::boilerplate bcp14-tagged}

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

 The following terms are defined in {{?RFC8632}} and are not redefined here:

 *  alarm

 The following terms are defined in this document:

+Network incident:
-Network Incident:  An unexpected interruption of a network service, degradation of network service quality, or sub-health of a network service {{TMF724A}}.
+:  An unexpected interruption of a network service, degradation of network service quality, or sub-health of a network service {{TMF724A}}.

+Problem:
-Problem:  The cause of one or more incidents.
-The cause is not usually known when a problem record is created, and the problem management process is responsible for further investigation
+:  The cause of one or more incidents.
+The cause is not usually known when a problem record is created.
+The problem management process is responsible for further investigation
    {{TMF724A}}.

+Incident management:
-Incident management:  Lifecycle management of incidents including incident identification, reporting, acknowledge, diagnosis, and resolution.
+:  Lifecycle management of incidents, including incident identification, reporting, acknowledgement, diagnosis, and resolution.

-Incident management system:  An entity which implements incident management.
-It include incident management server and incident management client.
+Incident management system:
+:  An entity which implements incident management.
+It is includes (but not limited to) incident management server and incident management client.

-Incident management server:  An entity which provides some functions of incident management.
-For example, it can detect an incident, perform incident diagnosis, resolution and prediction,etc.
+Incident management server:
+:  An entity which provides which is responsible for detecting an incident, performing incident diagnosis, resolution and prediction, etc.

-Incident management client:  An entity which can manage incidents.
+Incident management client:
+:  An entity which can manage incidents.
-   For example, it can receive incident notifications, query the information of incidents, instruct the incident management server to diagnose, resolve, etc.
+   For example, it can receive incident notifications, query the information of incidents, instruct an incident management server to diagnose, resolve, etc.

 # Sample Use Cases

-## Incident-Based Trouble Tickets dispatching
+## Incident-Based Trouble Tickets Dispatching

-Traditionally, the dispatching of trouble tickets is mostly based on alarms data analysis and need to involve operators' maintenance engineers.
+Usually, the dispatching of trouble tickets is mostly based on alarms data analysis and need to involve operators' maintenance engineers.
 These operators' maintenance engineers are able to monitor and detect that alarms at both end devices of specific